awsdocs/aws-elemental-mediapackage-user-guide/doc_source/cfigs-cmaf-new.md

 1. For **Package type**, choose **Common Media Application Format \(CMAF\)**\.

 1. \(Optional\) For **Segment duration**, enter the duration \(in seconds\) of each segment\.
-If the value that you enter is different from the input segment size, AWS Elemental MediaPackage rounds segments to the nearest multiple of the input segment duration\.
+Enter a value equal to, or a multiple of, the input segment duration\.
+If the value that you enter is different from the input segment duration, AWS Elemental MediaPackage rounds segments to the nearest multiple of the input segment duration\.